Corporate social responsibility (CSR) in sustainable supply chains

 1. Environmental responsibility

-One of the terms most frequently associated with sustainability.
 Environmental responsibility includes taking steps to minimise waste and pollution while also working towards an environmentally friendly future for all.

 2. Ethical responsibility